National Prevention Week (NPW) Social Media Toolkit

 ‘Right-click+Save As’ on each individual image below to download.

-National Prevention Week celebrates the brighter futures made possible by prevention.
+National Prevention Week celebrates the brighter futures that prevention makes possible—and a celebration of possibility is part of this year’s theme.
 We all have a part to play!
-Visit @DrugFreeNH to learn about the many prevention efforts in NH: https://bit.ly/3TXph08 #NationalPreventionWeek24 #ThePartnershipNH
+Visit @DrugFreeNH to learn about prevention efforts in NH: https://bit.ly/42ZRV3T #NationalPreventionWeek25 #ThePartnershipNH

 Prevention work helps individuals, communities, and organizations prevent substance misuse.
 It also supports NH residents facing substance use challenges.
-Learn more with @DrugFreeNH: https://bit.ly/43Gav0W #NationalPreventionWeek24 #ThePartnershipNH
+Learn more with @DrugFreeNH: https://bit.ly/3GyZBCx #NationalPreventionWeek25 #ThePartnershipNH

-Although #NationalPreventionWeek24 has ended, prevention work continues all year.
-Let’s keep raising awareness of substance misuse prevention and positive mental health.
-Implement prevention strategies and show just how effective evidence-based programs are.
-We are stronger when we work together! #ThePartnershipNH @DrugFreeNH
+#NationalPreventionWeek25 has ended, but prevention work is year-round.
+Let’s keep raising awareness about preventing substance misuse and supporting people’s mental health.
+Remember to use evidence-based prevention strategies to show just how effective prevention really is!
+We’re stronger when we work together. #ThePartnershipNH @DrugFreeNH

 Hosting an Event?